karttur/machinelearning/_posts/2018/2018-02-05-machinelearning-dimension-reduction.markdown

         return (clf.best_params_['ward__n_clusters'])
 ```

 The function <span class='pydef'>TuneWardClustering</span> requires a list (_nClustersL_) containing the sizes of the clusters you want to test (for example, to test clustering the X data to between 4 and 10 cluster, the list would be [4,5,6,7,8,9,10]).
 You can also set the number of folds (_kfolds_) to use in the cross validation.
-The function returns a single number, the number of clusters that resulted in the highest score of the _criterion_ used in <span class='package'>GridSearchCV</span>.
-If you do not set a _criterion_ the inbuilt default will be used.
+The function returns a single number, the number of clusters that resulted in the highest score.

 You then also need to add the reporting function for the results of the pipeline clustering.